dncrht/pdfactory/README.md

 Refer to [Heroku](https://devcenter.heroku.com/categories/go-support) for extra details and troubleshooting.

-If you are going to install it on your own server, ensure wkhtmltopdf library is present.

 ## Usage

 Make a POST HTTP request to your newly deployed server, eg: